AgOpenGPS-Official/AgOpenGPS-Documentation/content/hardware/Other-components/CANBUS.md

  * Road lockout / hydraulic lockout switch is NOT active
  * If Quicsteer / SpeedSteer or similar is present: It works
  * Sometimes it also helps if you set Steer Enable in steer settings to NONE and engage from the tablet.
 (We'll worry about the presence of the pyhsical button later.)

+# Other links

+If you want to learn how to sniff the CANBUS and find out joystick codes etc, watch this: https://youtu.be/O01Fy4dBw6s